Ameen-Sha-Cheerangan/Hijri-Date-Gnome-Extension/README.md

 3. **Browser Integration (for Website Install):**
    To install extensions directly from [extensions.gnome.org](https://extensions.gnome.org/), you need:
-   - The [GNOME Shell integration browser add-on](https://wiki.gnome.org/Projects/GnomeShellIntegration/Installation) (available for Firefox, Chrome, Chromium, etc.)
+   - To install extensions from your browser (Chromium or Chrome), visit extensions.gnome.org.
+If prompted, follow the instructions to enable GNOME Shell integration in your browser.
    - The native host connector:
      - **Ubuntu/Debian:**
        ```sh